Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Conclusion

 \section{Conclusion}

-In this work, we have introduced a novel approach to tackle the challenges associated with coverage control in multi-agent systems.
-Our approach offers a comprehensive solution that not only ensures global optimality in agent configuration but also effectively addresses the issue of agents becoming stationary in regions lacking information.
-The unique metric employed in our approach progressively aligns with the conventional Voronoi-based cost function over time, leading to enhanced performance.
-Theoretical analyses demonstrate the asymptotic convergence of agents towards an optimal configuration.
-Furthermore, our technique proves to be highly adaptive, suitable for a wide range of environments, including those with both known and unknown information distributions.
-Finally, through rigorous simulations, we have showcased the efficacy of our proposed method, comparing it with Voronoi-based algorithms, and highlighting its superior performance.
+In this work, we presented a novel approach to tackle the challenges associated with coverage control in multi-agent systems by employing a unique cost function that progressively aligns with the conventional Voronoi-based cost function over time, leading to enhanced performance.
+Theoretical analyses demonstrated the asymptotic convergence of the algorithm.
+Furthermore, our technique proves to be suitable for environments with both known and unknown information distributions.
+Finally, through rigorous simulations, we have showcased the efficacy of our proposed method, comparing it with Voronoi-based algorithms.